advance100/doc_webpack/chunks.md

 # chunks

 For big web apps it's not efficent to put all code into a single file.
 Especially if some blocks of code are only required under some circumstances.
 Webpack has a feature to split you codebase into so called chunks which are loaded on demand.
 This feature is also called "code splitting".
+Names for similar features in other bundler: layers, rollups, fragments.

 The splitting points are choosen by the developer.
 By default the AMD `require` and `require.ensure` functions set a split point.